atrocore/atrodam/README.md

-# What Is TreoDAM?
+# What Is AtroDAM?

-TreoDAM is an open-source digital asset management system (DAM), developed by [TreoLabs GmbH](https://treolabs.com/), which is based on the [TreoCore](https://github.com/treolabs/treocore) software platform.
-TreoDAM (as well as TreoCore) is distributed under GPLv3 License and is free.
+AtroDAM is an open-source digital asset management system (DAM), developed by AtroCore UG (haftungsbeschränkt), which is based on the [AtroCore](https://github.com/atrocore/atrocore) software platform.
+AtroDAM (as well as AtroCore) is distributed under GPLv3 License and is free.
 It has a lot of features right out-of-the-box and thus is an excellent tool for managing media assets as well as different kinds of other digital assets and their derivatives.

-TreoDAM is a single page application (SPA) with an API-centric and service-oriented architecture (SOA).
+AtroDAM is a single page application (SPA) with an API-centric and service-oriented architecture (SOA).
 It has a flexible data model based on entities and relations of all kinds among them.
-TreoDAM allows you to gather, store, and organize all kinds of digital assets in one place.
+AtroDAM allows you to gather, store, and organize all kinds of digital assets in one place.

-## What Are the Advantages of TreoDAM?
+## What Are the Advantages of AtroDAM?

 - Many out-of-the-box features
 - Free – 100% open source, licensed under GPLv3